 - Under 3.5 (-115)

+If you believed Machado would combine for four or more hits, runs and RBI in the game, you would take the over.
+If you saw a 0-for-4 in his immediate future, you’d bet the under.
 In this instance, you would be required to bet $115 to win $100 on either outcome.
-But often the moneylines are set to favor one outcome over the other, to encourage wagering on the “underdog” side of the prop.
+It’s important to note that the moneylines are often set to favor one outcome over the other and encourage wagering on the “underdog” side of the prop.

 Some team props might include:

 - First team to score in the game

 - Whether a run will be scored in the first inning